igorti/solvi-docs/source/index.html.md

   }
 ```

 This endpoint registers new user.
-If successful, the response will return `user_id` that you would later to generate user-specific tokens
+If successful, the response will return `user_id` that you would use later to generate user-specific tokens

 ### HTTP Request